ruins/offline-narrative/README.md

    * It seems that blurry images can (mostly) be removed by just looking for large accelerations.
 More testing and coding to come before I am convinced though.

 2. The light sensor values are pretty much useless on their own other than filtering out very, very dark photos (from your pocket).
 The two avg parameters seem to be more useful in rejecting dark images.
+   * However I have no idea where the avg_win is located - could be a local 4x4 window, global 4x4 set of cells or sampled across the entire image.
+   * avg_readout seems to be a rounded mean of the avg_win values

 3. Filenames seem to be UTC HHMMSS and seems fairly accurate

 4. One can operate in "offline" mode by adding a firewall rule to Win 8.1 to stop Narrative from using the web.
 Seems to work so far in stopping the upload but still allowing the Narrative Clip to cache to a HDD folder.

+5. The sensor data are read from the .json files, in case this isn't immediately obvious

 TODO
 ----